 - Stir the milk gently and slowly start to add the vinegar.
 Once it curdles, stop adding vinegar but continue stirring.
 The curds will coagulate and separate from the watery whey.
-Add a little more vinegar if there is still milk solid in the whey.
-Allow to stand for 10 minutes to allow it to completely separate.
+Add a little more vinegar if there are still milk solids in the whey.
+Stand for 10 minutes to allow it to completely separate.

 - Line a large sieve with wet muslin or cheesecloth.
 Place over a large bowl or saucepan.

-- Wrap the cheese in the cloth return to the sieve.
-Place weight on top for two minutes.
+- Wrap the cheese in the cloth and return to the sieve.
+Place weight on top for five minutes.

 - Once pressed and cooled a little, the paneer is finished and ready to eat or use.